kcjengr/probe_basic/docs_src/source/probe_basic_parameters.rst

    * - 3031
      - Touch Probe
      - Persistent
-     - wco rotation mode, for switching between setting rotational wco or to probe angle of probed work only
+     - wco rotation mode, sets rotation wco or probes to find angle of work only
    * - 3032
      - Touch Probe
      - Persistent